IgniteUI/igniteui-docfx/en/components/datachart_chart_titles.md

 ---
 title: Data Chart Component - Native Angular | Ignite UI for Angular
-_description: The Ignite UI for Angular Data Chart component is TODO.
+_description: The Ignite UI for Angular Data Chart is a charting component that provides modular design of axis, markers, series, legend, and annotation layers.
+With this chart, you can create multiple instances of these visual elements in the same chart plot area in order to create composite chart views.
 _keywords: Ignite UI for Angular, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components, Native Angular Components Library, Angular Chart, Angular Chart Control, Angular Chart Example, Angular Chart Component, Angular Data Chart
 ---

-## Chart Titles
+## Title and Subtitle

 The `Title` and `Subtitle` feature of the `IgxDataChart` control allows you to add information to the top section of the chart.
 When adding a title or subtitle to the chart, the content of the chart automatically resizes allowing for the title and subtitle information that you provide.